RP6502-RIA-W¶

 The real-time clock (RTC) automatically synchronizes with internet time

-servers when connected.
+servers when connected to WiFi.
 Check NTP status with the status command.

 Set Time Zone: To use local time instead of UTC, set your time zone with